 In many countries, guava is eaten raw, typically cut into quarters or eaten like an apple, whereas in other countries it is eaten with a pinch of salt and pepper, cayenne pepper or masala.

+Guava juice is popular in many countries.
+The fruit is also often prepared in fruit salads.
 It is known as the winter national fruit of Pakistan.
 In the Philippines, ripe guava is used in cooking sinigang.

 Guava is a popular snack in Taiwan, sold on many street corners and night markets during hot weather, accompanied by packets of dried plum powder mixed with sugar and salt for dipping.